-- Tell them that your passport and cash is locked up in your hotel room- In this case, they would need to accompany you to your hotel.
+- Tell them that your passport and cash are locked up in your hotel room- If you don’t have anything to give them, they may just let you go.

-The Flirtatious or Overly Friendly Woman Scam
+The Flirtatious Woman Scam

-- She could slip something into your drink and drug you- From here, worst case is you become a victim of organ harvesting or kidnapping.
+- She could slip something into your drink and drug you- From here, the worst case is you become a victim of organ harvesting or kidnapping.
 You could also simply be robbed while you’re passed out.

 This scam is most common in Eastern Europe but happens all over the world.

-How to Avoid the Friendly Woman Scam
+How to Avoid the Flirtatious Woman Scam

 This one is tough.
 Every traveler dreams of meeting a nice local companion to explore the country with.
-It’s easy to fall to this one.
+It’s easy to fall for this one.
 This common scam also begins in a bar where you’ve probably already had a couple of drinks so you are more easily influenced.
 What I will say is, if it’s too good to be true, it probably is.
 Some red flags include: